Loading...

 Characterization can only be conveyed through actions a character performs within a text.

-Pause the video while you decide if this is true or false.
+Pause the video while he decide if this is true or false.

-Well done if you selected false and now I'd like you to justify your answer.
+And now I'd like you to justify your answer.

 Well done if you selected statement B.

-Yeah, absolutely, this one really justifies your answer.
+This one really justifies your answer.

 As we know, characterization can be conveyed in a manner of different ways.

-In Chapter 10, the Thor'sday Thursday celebrations take place.
+In chapter 10, the Thor'sday Thursday celebrations take place.

 It's the day of the final initiation test for the young heroes.